noahsadir/gpuprices/readme.md

 This data is purely for entertainment purposes and to highlight the ridiculous prices that these cards are selling for.
 They are in no way to be used for making buying decisions and should not be relied on to do so.

-I do not support nor condone scalpers and certainly would not purchase any of these cards myself due to ethical reasons and common sense.

 Furthermore, it's particularly hard to get the price of a specific variant of a GPU, especially the base models.
-For example, the cards that show up under the search 'rtx 3060' may include a mix of the standard 3060 and the 3060 Ti.
-Also, I've seen non-Ti cards show up under 'rtx 2080 ti' because the card is listed as 'RTX 2080 (NOT Ti)'.
+For example, the cards that show up under the search ```rtx 3060``` may include a mix of the standard 3060 and the 3060 Ti.
+Also, I've seen non-Ti cards show up under ```rtx 2080 ti``` because the card is listed as ```RTX 2080 (NOT Ti)```.
+Additionally, cards from different manufacturers (EVGA, MSI, ASUS, etc.) sell at different prices, which may also impact the price quote.

 Overall, as mentioned before, this is for entertainment purposes only and serves to give a ballpark estimate rather than a precise price quote.
+It's best to use the data to observe price trends.